awslabs/aws-iatk/docs/index.md

 ### Test Harness

-A group of AWS resources Testing SDK creates for the purpose of facilitating testing around an integration.
+A group of AWS resources AWS CTK creates for the purpose of facilitating testing around an integration.
 These resources are intended to exist only for the duration of the test run, and should be destroyed after the test run completes.

-### Arrange, Assert, Act Testing Pattern
+### Arrange, Act, Assert Testing Pattern

-AWS CTK enables testing done through the Arrange, Assert, Act Testing Pattern.
-AWS CTK will help setup and get deployed resources (Arrange) and give you the information from in order to Assert on those resources.
+AWS CTK enables testing done through the Arrange, Act, Assert testing pattern.
+AWS CTK will help setup and retrieve deployed resources (Arrange).
+Then, AWS CTK gives you the information in order to Assert on those resources.